 forfiles /S /M *.log /C "cmd /c if @fsize EQU 0 echo @path"

-The below command would delete all zero sized files, provided the user has permissions to do so.
+The below command would delete all zero sized files, recursively in all subfolders, provided the user has permissions to do so.

 forfiles /S /M * /C "cmd /c if @fsize EQU 0 del @path"

 Be sure to to dry run the command and check the list of the files the command would delete.
 Use ‘echo’ in place of ‘del’ in the command, as shown in the previous case above.

 To delete all zero size log files from all the subfolders, run the below command.